Heckington

 Heckington is a village and civil parish in the North Kesteven district of Lincolnshire, England.
 It is situated between Sleaford and Swineshead Bridge, and south of the A17 road.
-Heckington, with 1,491 households, is one of the largest villages in Lincolnshire..
+Heckington, with 1,491 households, is one of the largest villages in Lincolnshire.
 The population of the civil parish including Boughton was 3,353 at the 2011 census.

 History

 Church and chapel

 Heckington Grade I listed Anglican parish church is dedicated to St Andrew.
 It is of cruciform plan and in a complete Decorated style.
 The original 14th-century church was acquired by Bardney Abbey in 1345, and subsequently a new chancel was built by vicar Richard de Potesgrave, chaplain to Edward III.
 Potesgrave's damaged effigy is within the church; other memorials include brasses to John Cawdron (d.
 1438), and William Cawdron "baylyf of Hekington" and his two wives.
 The steeple is from 1360 to 1370; it was rebuilt in 1888 as part of a restoration, after a previous church restoration of 1867.
 Over the south porch are the arms of Edward the Confessor, adopted by Richard II in 1380.
 The tall spire of the church reaches 176 ft high.

 The church has original stained glass windows, one of which depicts the construction of the Decorated style building itself.
-The church was featured in 2007 on the Divine Designs programme on Channel Five narrated by historian Paul Binski and made by WAG TV.
+The church was featured in 2007 on the Divine Designs programme on Channel Five narrated by historian Paul Binski.

 In 1885, Kelly's Directory reported the existence of one Baptist and two Wesleyan chapels, and in Heckington Fen a chapel of ease in Early English style and chapels for Primitive and Reformed Methodists.
-The Methodist church was built in 1904 by the architect Albert Edward Lambert.
+The Methodist church was built in 1904.